ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

   p.
 27, the value for `G`<sub>`txdatazero`</sub>).
 - **Amount**: If we assume that in this contract `decimals` is eighteen (the normal value) and the maximum amount of tokens we transfer will be 10<sup>18</sup>, we get a maximum amount of 10<sup>36</sup>.
   256<sup>15</sup> &gt; 10<sup>36</sup>, so fifteen bytes are enough.

+A waste of 160 gas on L1 is normally negligible.
+A transaction costs at least [21,000 gas](https://yakkomajuri.medium.com/blockchain-definition-of-the-week-ethereum-gas-2f976af774ed), so an extra 0.8% doesn't matter.
+However, on L2 things are different, almost the entire cost of the transaction is the calldata.
+We are wasting 21.7% of the transaction cost.

+### The solution {#the-solution}